1. Which Dog Breeds Are The Most Popular?

 - Grooming: Some breeds require a lot of grooming, while others are low maintenance.
 Consider the amount of time and resources you are willing to devote to grooming.

 - Training: Some breeds are easier to train than others.
 Consider your own experience and skill level when selecting a breed.
-If you are a first-time dog owner, a breed that is known for being easy to train may be a better fit.
+If you are a first-time dog owner, a breed that is known for being easy to train may be a better fit and you can read potty training guide or articles on obedience training so that you can learn how to train your pet.

 - Health: Consider the health concerns of the breed you are interested in.
 Some breeds are prone to certain health issues, such as hip dysplasia or eye problems.
 Make sure you are aware of the potential health concerns of the breed and have the resources to address any issues that may arise.